 - 2 TBSP green onions (chopped)

-- Heat the butter or coconut oil in a large skillet over medium heat.
+- In a large skillet, heat the butter or coconut oil over medium heat.

-- Add the lemon juice, coconut aminos, fish sauce, and apple cider vinegar and cook an additional 4-5 minutes until the chicken is cooked in the center.
+- Add the lemon juice, coconut aminos, apple cider vinegar, and fish sauce, and cook an additional 4-5 minutes until the chicken is cooked in the center.

-- Drain off any extra liquid and return to heat.
+- Drain off any extra liquid from the skillet and return to heat.

-- Remove from heat and serve over cauliflower rice or white rice and top with sesame seeds and green onions.
+- Remove from the heat, and serve over cauliflower rice or white rice.
+Top with sesame seeds and green onions.